macca448/DFPlayer/README.md

 * Folder numbering 01 to 99
 * MP3 and ADVERT Folder file numbering 0001 to 9999
 * See image for details of testing using the UART tool **`SSCOM3`** A copy is in the assets folder
+* If you want to test with the **`SSCOM3`** UART tool there is a spread-sheet that will calculate checksums in the assets folder.

 <br>